 If you're a 'people' person and have excellent communication skills, a Customer Service Apprenticeship could be perfect for you.
 If you're passionate about helping others, you might want to work in Health Care or Teaching.

-Perhaps you interact on social media or enjoy exploring new ways to connect with others then a career Social Media or Digital Marketing might be for you.
-If you have a passion for technology, then you might want to consider a career in IT.
+Perhaps you interact on social media or enjoy exploring new ways to connect with others then a Digital Marketing Apprenticeship might be for you.
+If you have a passion for technology, an IT Apprenticeship with options to specialise in Software Development, Cyber Security or Data Analytics, are just a few ways start your career.

 If you're not quite sure what to choose, there are lots of online profiling tools that can help you think about your skills and then research you can the types of apprenticeship opportunities available in various sectors.